- Published

 Performance analysis focuses on how quickly and smoothly a site loads and responds for users.
 To understand performance issues in context, a combination of lab data and real-user data is used.
 Lab tools help isolate technical problems, while field data shows how real users experience the site across devices and connection types.

-Tools commonly used in this process include Chrome DevTools for network and rendering inspection, Lighthouse for structured performance diagnostics, WebPageTest for detailed load and rendering analysis, and Google Search Console for Core Web Vitals field data.
+Tools commonly used in this process include Chrome DevTools for network and rendering inspection, Lighthouse and PageSpeed Insights for structured performance diagnostics, WebPageTest for detailed load and rendering analysis, and Google Search Console for Core Web Vitals field data.

 SEO and Crawlability Analysis